-- Interest received from saving bank account.
+- Interest received from a saving bank account.

 The above was mentioned about the Non-resident.
 However, if a person is a resident earning the income in India as well as out of India, he shall be required to pay the taxes on both kinds of income i.e on Indian income and foreign income both.

-While a person is NRI earning the income from outside India and in India he shall be liable for the payment of taxes in India only in respect of income which has been earned in India.
+While a person is NRI earning the income from outside India and in India he shall be liable for the payment of taxes in India only in respect of income that has been earned in India.

-It might be possible that for NRI, there would be some income which is taxable in India as well as his country of residence.
-In such a case, he can claim the credit of tax from his residence country by double taxation avoidance agreement.
+It might be possible that for NRI, there would be some income that is taxable in India as well as his country of residence.
+In such a case, he can claim the credit of tax from his residence country by a double taxation avoidance agreement.
 This may vary from case to case basis.